Giovanni Angelo Becciu: Secretariat of State

 On 10 May 2011, Pope Benedict XVI appointed Becciu to the office of Substitute for General Affairs in the Secretariat of State, replacing Fernando Filoni.
 The Substitute for General Affairs reports to the Cardinal Secretary of State.
 He usually met with the Pope each day to handle the business of the Roman Curia; his position was comparable to chief of staff.
 It had been described as "the most complex job in the Roman Curia" and a key to "the administrative success or failure of a papacy".
 Though Becciu was viewed as "a genial and effective diplomat", his appointment was unusual in that he lacked experience in the Curia.
+It was also reported that his position as Substitute (sostituto) in the Secretariat of State also made Becciu the equivalent to being the papal chief of staff.

 2013 conclave

 During the conclave that followed the resignation of Benedict XVI, Becciu was responsible for directing the Vatican personnel who ensured the security and secrecy of its proceedings.
 A few months after his election as pope, Francis named a new Secretary of State and confirmed Becciu's appointment as Substitute.